What’s your relationship response style? Toward, Away, or Against?

 Now apply it to your relationships at home, work, school, and just life in general.

-You are watching t.v. with your husband, you get up to use the bathroom, your husband says, “While your up, hon, would you bring me a glass of water?”
+You are watching t.v. with your husband, you get up to use the bathroom, your husband says, “While you're up, hon, would you bring me a glass of water?”

 Response A: “Sure, I can.
 I’ll bring it on my way back in.”
 (TURNING TOWARD)